Words by Sofya Akimova

 Yet another aspect of modernism examined by the artist is the idea of a transparent society.
 Some of the pieces at Utopia Saved make reference to the work of German architect Bruno Taut.
 Taut’s most important building, the Glass Pavilion, rejects construction from brick, designating glass as the new symbol of transparency and a new vision for the functioning of society.
 Lee Bul also uses glass to make her architectural installations, but they are neither transparent nor futuristic.
 In the modern world, people need secret places that are not accessible without some effort.

 Openness and transparency can easily be used to track and surveil people.
-Lee Bul uses the mirrors in her work to distort reality, and not to reflect it.
+Lee Bul uses mirrors in her work to distort reality and not to reflect it.
 The exhibition space turns into a maze that endlessly disorients and disturbs the viewer’s perception of space.
 We do not even recognise our own reflections in the fragments of mirrors used in one of the pieces.
-This is how Lee demonstrates the conflict of utopian ideas about social trust with the realities of a modern world under totalitarian control.
+This is how Lee demonstrates the conflict between utopian ideas about social trust with the realities of a modern world under totalitarian control.

 Via Negativa II (2014) is another of the exhibition’s mazes.
 Despite the fact that there is a direct path through the installation, viewers attempting to pass through it risk getting lost.
 We see our own innumerable, fragmented reflections created by layers of mirrored walls laid on top of one another.
 The mirrors create infinite illusions.
 The non-existent spaces take away viewers’ stability and frighten them with images of themselves that do not fit their entrenched ideas.